Next Moves with AI

 Greg Galle

 So, what did they do?
-They partnered with Zipline and asked the right questions up front."Is this aligned with our national healthcare goals?""Can this work in real-world conditions?""Will people actually use it?"And instead of guessing—they .
+They partnered with Zipline and asked the right questions up front."Is this aligned with our national healthcare goals?""Can this work in real-world conditions?""Will people actually use it?"And instead of guessing—they tested.

 Daniel Buritica